baezortega/mutree/README.md

 muttree
 =======

-### A pipeline for phylogenetic tree construction and identification of recurrent mutations
+### A pipeline for phylogenetic tree construction and recurrent mutation discovery

 __Adrian Baez-Ortega
 Transmissible Cancer Group, University of Cambridge__

 Muttree is a generalization and extension of [Asif Tamuri's treesub](https://github.com/tamuri/treesub) pipeline.
-It makes use of the tools [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html) [1], [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) [2] and parts of treesub itself (which in turns uses the Java libraries [PAL](http://iubio.bio.indiana.edu/soft/molbio/evolve/pal/pal.html) [3] and [BioJava](http://biojava.org/) [4]) in order to construct a phylogenetic tree and identify recurrent mutations in it, from nucleotide sequence alignment data.
+It makes use of [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html) [1] and parts of treesub itself (which in turns uses the Java libraries [PAL](http://iubio.bio.indiana.edu/soft/molbio/evolve/pal/pal.html) [2] and [BioJava](http://biojava.org/) [3]) in order to construct a phylogenetic tree and identify recurrent mutations in it, from a coding DNA sequence alignment.

 The pipeline generates:

-* A maximum likelihood phylogenetic tree (and, if bootstrapping is performed, a version including bootstrap values in its branches).

-* A table with all the single-nucleotide substitutions found in the alignments, indicating whether they are non-synonymous and recurrent.
+* A text table with all the single-nucleotide substitutions found in the alignments, indicating whether they are non-synonymous and recurrent.

+* A maximum likelihood phylogenetic tree including bootstrap values in its branches (Newick format).

-* A version of the tree showing all the annotated mutations in the branches where they occur.
+* A version of the ML tree showing all the annotated mutations in the branches where they occur (Nexus format).

-* A version of the tree showing only the recurrent mutations in the branches where they occur.
+* A version of the ML tree showing only the recurrent mutations in the branches where they occur (Nexus format).

-The output tree files can be visualized with using [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) (although they may be compatible with other tools).

 Muttree has been tested on an Ubuntu 14.04.4 system, and it should behave well in any Linux distribution.
-It has not been tested on Mac or Windows systems, but it might work with an appropriate bash shell.
+It has not been tested on Mac or Windows systems, but it might work with an appropriate Bash shell.

 ---